Rule Change: Completed

 Alternative sources of emergency back-up supply, it was argued, are likely to be more expensive and offer less security of supply than the existing arrangements.

-On 23 May 2019 the AEMC made a draft rule that will assist the NT government in maintaining a secure source of back-up gas supply by addressing its concerns that the NT LNG projects may not continue to provide that back-up supply if they are required to report on the Bulletin Board as a result of the back-up connection with the NT domestic gas market.
+On 15 August 2019 the AEMC made a final rule that will assist the NT government in maintaining a secure source of back-up gas supply by addressing its concerns that the NT LNG projects may not continue to provide that back-up supply if they are required to report on the Bulletin Board as a result of the back-up connection with the NT domestic gas market.

-The draft rule provides both NT LNG facilities with an exemption from reporting requirements on the Bulletin Board for their facilities that are upstream of the connection point with the domestic market.
+The final rule provides the NT LNG facilities, Ichthys LNG and Darwin LNG, with an exemption from reporting requirements on the Bulletin Board for their facilities that are upstream of the connection point with the domestic market.
 All flows into the domestic market will still be reported on the connecting Wickham Point pipeline.

-The exemption is provided under circumstances in which gas flow occurs for the purposes of emergency back-up supply only.
+The exemption is provided under circumstances in which gas flow occurs for the purposes of emergency back-up supply and testing of emergency gas supply facilities only.

-The buyer of emergency back-up supply, Power and Water Corporation, is required under the draft rule to provide the Australian Energy Regulator with written notice of the reasons for emergency supply following each day (or consecutive days) of emergency supply.
+The buyer of emergency back-up supply, Power and Water Corporation, is required under the final rule to provide the Australian Energy Regulator with written notice of the reasons for emergency supply following each instance of emergency supply or testing of the emergency supply facilities.

-Under the draft rule the AER may remove the exemption (and require the NT LNG facilities upstream of the domestic market to report on the Bulletin Board) if gas flows from those facilities to the NT domestic market other than on a gas day when there is a planned or unplanned outage to the Blacktip gas field and its associated supply infrastructure, including the Bonaparte gas pipeline.
+Under the final rule the AER may remove the exemption (and require the NT LNG facilities upstream of the domestic market to report on the Bulletin Board) if gas flows from those facilities to the NT domestic market other than on a gas day when there is a gas supply outage or emergency gas supply test.